 Knowing how to delegate is a state of mind, as it means:

-giving up doing it yourself, being in total control
+giving up doing it yourself and being in total control.

 But it also involves know-how, as you have to:

-take care to give them rewarding tasks and not just the donkey-work
+be sure to give them rewarding tasks and not just busy work.

 For the one who delegates:

 The ability to concentrate on the core of their mission